Skip to content

 What is the Length of an Employment Probationary Period?

-As a probationary period is not a legal requirement, there are no rules regarding your employee’s probationary period length.
-However, you should choose a reasonable length of time for your employee’s probationary period.
-For a new employee, this is usually no more than six months.
-For a current employee who is changing their role, the probationary period can be three months.
+As a probationary period is not a legal requirement, there are no rules regarding your employee’s probationary period length, though you should choose a reasonable length of time.
+For new employees, probationary periods are usually no more than six months.
 You will need to detail the length of your employee’s probationary period within their employment contract.

 Expectations of Employment Probationary Periods